createdbypete/createdbypete.com/_posts/articles/2012-08-27-ruby-on-rails-development-with-mac-os-x-mountain-lion.markdown

 ### Install Ruby

-OS X comes with Ruby installed but it’s an older version (1.8.7 at time of writing), as we don't want to be messing with core files we’re going to use the brilliant [rbenv](https://github.com/sstephenson/rbenv) and [ruby-build](https://github.com/sstephenson/ruby-build) to manage and install our Ruby development environments.
+OS X comes with Ruby installed but it's an older version (1.8.7 at time of writing), as we don't want to be messing with core files we're going to use the brilliant [rbenv](https://github.com/sstephenson/rbenv) and [ruby-build](https://github.com/sstephenson/ruby-build) to manage and install our Ruby development environments.

 Lets get _brewing_!
 We can install both using Homebrew, once done we add a line to our ```~/.bash_profile``` and reload our terminal profile.